 What are the costs involved in recladding?

-Moisture-testing can never accurately predict the condition of the framing underneath, say our Refresh Renovations Builders, given that it’s done on a spot-testing basis.
-So when preparing estimates for her clients, she always includes a calculation for the ‘worst-case scenario’ of having to replace all the timber.
+Moisture-testing can never accurately predict the condition of the framing underneath, given that it’s done on a spot-testing basis.
+So when preparing estimates for clients, Refresh always includes a calculation for the ‘worst-case scenario’ of having to replace all the timber.